vuehyd/hub/04-practicals/README.md

     speaker: Praveen Puglia <@praveenpuglia>
     description: The title has it all!
     bio: UI Wizard at Voicezen India.
 Love CSS & Vue.js.
 Organizer - Vue Hyderabad.
+  - title: Modern ways of end to end testing with Cypress
+    type: talk
+    speaker: M-Zubair Ahmed <@Md_ZubairAhmed>
+    description: Unit testing is great but there's nothing like an end to end test to give you peace of mind.
+We'll discover what end to end tests are and how Cypress allows us to write them.
+    bio: Self taught Computer Engineer.
+Frontend at @CloudmangoH
     # deck: http://slides.com/praveenpuglia/superfast-vue3#/
   # - title: Everything You Need To Know About Vuex
   #   type: talk